 A sequel to 2012’s critical classic XCOM: Enemy Unknown, XCOM 2 picks up twenty years after the events of the last game, also developed by Firaxis Games, taking place in a scenario where humanity was defeated by the alien invaders.
 Following the surrender of the people of Earth, XCOM was betrayed by the council nations, forcing XCOM to become nothing more than a resistance force that continued to lose numbers as years went by.
 The gameplay of XCOM 2 follows the gameplay of the first one; they’re both tactical turn-based games, in which you play as the Commander, giving commands to your forces to move around the map and to fire at enemy invaders.
 New to the game are secondary objectives, which push the players to not just accomplish their primary goal, but to gain access to the secondary tasks as well.
 XCOM 2 was followed by War of the Chosen, a new expansion released in 2017 that added some additional variety to missions within the game.

-Sega has been on a tear over the last year or so, releasing plenty of cult classics once exclusive to consoles to PC through Steam.
-Games like Bayonetta and Vanquish were released on PC to high marks of praise, and later this year, the Yakuza series will make its debut on PC with fan-favorite prequel Yakuza 0.
-In the long-running series, Yakuza 0 is everything fans love about the games rolled into one ’80s-set game, a perfect starting point for anyone new to the series.
+Sega has been on a tear over the last few years, releasing plenty of cult classics once exclusive to consoles to PC through Steam.
+Games like Bayonetta and Vanquish were released on PC to high marks of praise, and slowly but surely, the company has been bringing the entire Yakuza series to the PC.
+If you’re looking to jump in, Yakuza 0 is the perfect starting place, featuring everything fans love about the games rolled into one ’80s-set game.
 Set in an open-world environment, players take on the roles of Kazuma Kiryu and Goro Majima, alternating between the two characters.
 While the plot is interesting and gives you plenty of quests to take on—not to mention plenty of ways to beat up your opponents—the real star of the show here is the minigames that allow you to star in a remake of Michael Jackson’s Thriller video or play arcade games for fun.
 There’s plenty to do in Yakuza 0, and you can now dive into the world of Japan’s criminal underground on your PC.

 If you’re looking for an action-RPG with time-tested battle systems and a surprisingly-good story, Ys VIII: Lacrimosa of Dana is your game.
 Don’t let any part of the title turn you off: Ys (pronounced “eece” like fleece”) is Falcom’s long-running RPG series, dating back to the 1980s.
 Though this is the eighth mainline game, each story is self-contained, with only main protagonist Adol Christin carrying from game to game.
 Likewise, you can ignore the subtitle; though it eventually comes into play in the story as Dana becomes the secondary main character, it doesn’t matter for long stretches of the game.
 Ys VIII follows Adol as the boat he’s travelling on is attacked by a sea monster, he finds himself and the other passengers washed up on the cursed Isle of Sieren, a dangerous island filled with ancient monsters that should be long extinct.
 As an action-RPG filled with dungeons and exploration, any fans of Monster Hunter, The Legend of Zelda, or even Kingdom Hearts will find plenty to love here.

 Got a favorite game on Steam?
-Let us know in the comments below, and check back here in the winter for additional games we love on Steam!
+Let us know in the comments below, and check back here next month for additional games we love on Steam!